 General

 SMD BSS transition is a mechanism for a non-AP MLD to transition from its current AP MLD to a target AP MLD (#3891)without requiring reassociation.
 SMD BSS transition minimizes the time during which connectivity between the non-AP MLD and the DS is lost.
-The non-AP MLD remains in State 4 of association with a seamless mobility domain management entity (SMD-ME) during the SMD BSS transition while preserving the context for data transmission for a seamless experience.`[M#279] To support SMD BSS transition, an SMD is introduced in the IEEE 802.11 architecture.
+The non-AP MLD remains in State 4 of association with a seamless mobility domain management entity (SMD-ME) during the SMD BSS transition while preserving the context for data transmission for a seamless experience.[M#279] To support SMD BSS transition, an SMD is introduced in the IEEE 802.11 architecture.
 The SMD consists of multiple AP MLDs, where a non-AP MLD can use the SMD BSS transition procedure to transition between the AP MLDs within the SMD.
 An SMD-ME provides SMD-level authentication and association (see 11.3 (STA authentication and association)), IEEE 802.1X Authenticator functions and RSNA key management functions for non-AP MLDs across all AP MLDs within the SMD.

 [M#280]Two data path models between the non-AP MLD and the DS are supported by the SMD: